cloki0610/CI-Portfolio-Project-5/README.md

 ## **Credits**
 ### **Code**
- - Code Institute Buotique Ado walk throught project
+ - Code Institute Buotique Ado walk-through project
 <hr>

 ## **Media**
  - Pexels

     All images come from and copyrighted by Pexels, the images will be remove or replaced if their policy have changed.
  - Flaticon

     The no image icon come from this website.

 ### **Acknowledgment**
 <hr>